CDCgov/wastewater-informed-covid-forecasting/model_definition.md

 Our framework is an extension of the widely used [^CDCRtestimates] [^CDCtechnicalblog], semi-mechanistic renewal framework `{EpiNow2}` [^epinow2paper][^EpiNow2], using a Bayesian latent variable approach implemented in the probabilistic programming language Stan [^stan] using [^cmdstanr] to interface with R.
 For submission to the [COVID-19 Forecast Hub](https://github.com/reichlab/covid19-forecast-hub/tree/master), the model is run on Saturday to generate forecasts each Monday.

-For each location, we run 4 chains for 750 warm-up iterations and 500 sampling iterations, with a target average acceptance probability of 0.95 and a maximum tree depth of 12.
+For each jurisdiction, we run 4 chains for 750 warm-up iterations and 500 sampling iterations, with a target average acceptance probability of 0.95 and a maximum tree depth of 12.

 To generate forecasts per the hub submission guidelines, we calculate the necessary quantiles from the 2,000 draws from the posterior of the expected observed hospital admissions 28 days ahead of the Monday forecast date.

 ## Appendix: Notation